milaboratory/mitcr/README.md

-See [mitcr.milaboratory.com](http://mitcr.milaboratory.com/) for instruction on running the MiTCR and API documentation.

-> Note that this version of software can also perform analysis for TRG/TRD.
-Supports human and mouse species.
+## We recommend using our new software [MiXCR](https://github.com/milaboratory/mixcr) for RepSeq data analysis.

+## MiTCR

+### Binary distribution

+Only jar distribution is available for final MiTCR version, see [release](https://github.com/milaboratory/mitcr/releases) page.

+### Documentation

+Documentation for MiTCR can be found here: [PDF](http://files.milaboratory.com/mitcr/Manual.pdf).

+### License

-This software is distributed under GPL.
+This software is distributed under the terms of GNU GPL v3.